Skip to main content

 Find a set of wheels

 Be sure to call ahead to make a reservation if you plan to rent a fat bike or chariot.
-If you have difficulty finding a child-sized fat bike, ask if the rental business has plus-sized mountain bikes, says Patrick Walker, marketing manager at Evergreen Mountain Bike Alliance.
+If you have difficulty finding a child-sized fat bike, ask if the rental business has plus-sized mountain bikes, says Patrick Walker, former marketing manager at Evergreen Mountain Bike Alliance.
 The tires of plus-sized bikes are 2.8 inches wide, which should be big enough to stay on top of the snow bearing the lighter weight of a child.
-For adult bikes, the tires need to be at least 3.75 inches wide and filled to a maximum of 6 psi.
+For adult bikes, the tires need to be at least 3.75 inches wide and filled to around 6 psi.

 Layer up